 - high fat foods

-If a person finds that high fiber foods are causing their gas, they may wish to limit their intake for a few weeks before gradually increasing it again.
+If a person finds that high fiber foods are causing their gas, they may wish to limit their intake for

 Some other things to try to prevent gas include: